ncherric/Iliad-ReadtheDocs/docs/tutorial/raw_sequence.rst

 ======

 The raw files from a next-generation sequencer are FASTQ files found in ``.fastq`` or ``.fq`` format, and they are often zipped ``fastq.gz`` or ``fq.gz``.
-There are instances where the data may single-end reads or paired-end reads.
+There are instances where the data may be single-end reads or paired-end reads.
 In the case of **paired-end reads**, sample naming schemes can and will vary, but will have some form of ``Sample1_R1.fq.gz`` and ``Sample1_R2.fq.gz``.
 Paired-end reads are sequenced from both ends of the specified DNA read length.
-`Iliad` raw sequence data module was designed to handle both types of sequence data, but was tested using paired-end reads.
+`Iliad` raw sequence data module was designed to handle both types of sequence data but was tested using paired-end reads.
-As the user, you have the choice to upload an Excel sheet or CSV file with no header and the following two fields:
+As the user, you have the choice to upload an Excel sheet or CSV file with no header and the following two columns/fields:

 .. code-block:: console